-Parents and young adults alike are reluctant to talk about inheritance.
-So what’s the right way to build trust and work toward this needed conversation?
+Two Wells Fargo surveys show that parents and young adults are reluctant to talk about inheritance.
+How can you help build trust and have this conversation?

 It’s human nature to avoid uncomfortable conversations.
 Parents often prioritize having discussions with their children about health and personal safety even though it can be tough to broach topics of a personal nature.
 But equally important but often avoided are conversations about financial health.
 In families of means, this includes “the inheritance talk.”